populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 genetics, between subspecies of chimpanzees.
 This is a measure of population differentiation and thus, we can use it to distinguish populations in a quantitative way.
-It is worth noticing that what *F<sub>ST</sub>* measures is the reduction in heterozygosity within observed populations compared to a pooled population.
+It is worth noticing that what *F<sub>ST</sub>* measures is the reduction in heterozygosity within observed populations when compared to a pooled population.

 There are several methods for estimating *F<sub>ST</sub>* from genotype data.
 We will not cover them in the course but if you are interested in getting an overview of some of these